artursj/Mint/wp-content/plugins/krokedil-paysoncheckout-20-for-woocommerce/README.txt

 == CHANGELOG ==

+= 2018.05.15    - version 1.3.1 =
+* Tweak			- Only make merchant account validation request to Payson on PaysonCheckout 2.0 settings page.
+* Fix			- Don’t display Payson as an available payment method if cart total is too low (below 4 SEK or 0 EUR).
+* Fix			- Save customer order note correctly when processing WC checkout/order.

+= 2018.05.04    - version 1.3.0 =
+* Feature       - Added support for handling payments of manually created orders (via Pay for order page).
+* Tweak         - Save _payson_checkout_id to WC order in thank you page if it hasn't been saved earlier.

+= 2018.04.09    - version 1.2.3 =
+* Tweak			- Change priority to 999 for filter woocommerce_locate_template so that PaysonCheckout template file doesn't get overwritten by other plugins/themes.
+* Fix			- Changed text domain for "Select another payment method" label so it uses translation files in plugin.

+= 2018.04.05    - version 1.2.2 =
+* Tweak         - Improved error logging/handling.
+* Tweak         - Display error message in checkout if Payson iframe doesnt load.
+* Fix           - Unset payson_checkout_id session if communication error happens.

+= 2018.04.05    - version 1.2.1 =
+* Fix           - Refer to self in static function to avoid issues when processing order in WooCommerce checkout.
+* Fix           - Logging improvements.
+* Tweak         - Don't rely on session data in thank you page when trigger payment_complete().

+= 2018.03.23    - version 1.2.0 =
+* Feature       - Use template file for displaying Payson Checkout.
+Making it possible to overwrite via theme.
+* Tweak         - Make initial call to Payson before the checkout page is rendered.
+Reusluts in a faster loading Payson Checkout iframe.
+* Tweak         - Submit WC checkout form when purchase is finalized in Payson iframe.
+Making it possible to save more order/cart data.
+* Tweak         - Pause and resume current iframe on update_checkout event instead of re-rendering the html/iframe.
+* Tweak         - Logging improvements.
+* Tweak         - Schedule readyToShip notification callback to be executed in WC 2 minutes after purchase.
+For better order status control.
+* Fix           - Avoid order status updates to be executed in a way so that new order email is missing customer address data.

+= 2018.02.18    - version 1.1.14 =
+* Fix			- WC 3.3 switch payment method bug fix (not being able to switch from Payson to other gateway).
+* Fix			- Flatesome theme css compatibility fix.

+= 2017.12.06    - version 1.1.13 =
+* Tweak			- Save order after adding customer data in ready to ship callback.

+= 2017.12.06    - version 1.1.12 =
+* Fix			- Re-add possibility to send items to Payson with price set to 0.
+* Fix           - Only include Krokedil compatibility functions if they don't already exist (compat w other plugins).

+= 2017.11.22	- version 1.1.11 =
+* Fix			- Don’t send items to Payson with price set to 0.
+Product Bundles compatibility fix.
+* Tweak			- Improved logging.

+= 2017.10.09    - version 1.1.10 =
+* Fix			- Only delete WC order on expired callback from Payson if WC order has status payson-incomplete.

 = 2017.09.29   	- version 1.1.9 =
 * Fix           - Changed how we get the name of fees from $fee->label to $fee->name.